rayhog/aviator-jekyll-template/_documentation/tql1.04.md

     3. Use the `WHERE` clause with the `CONTAINS` clause to specify the condition `product CONTAINS "Adobe"`.<br>
        `WHERE s.product CONTAINS "Adobe"`
     4. Refer to the alias in the RETURN clause to list software products that contain Adobe in the product name.  <br>
+       `Return s`

+    The following query is the completed query:<br>
-       `MATCH (s:SOFTWARE_PRODUCT) WHERE s.product CONTAINS "Adobe" Return s`
+    `MATCH (s:SOFTWARE_PRODUCT) WHERE s.product CONTAINS "Adobe" Return s`<br>

   <br>
-  In this example, software products that have Adobe in the product field are returned.
-The following sample return shows two results for Adobe.<br>
+  In this example, software products that have Adobe in the product field are returned. <br>
+  The following sample return shows two results for software products that have Adobe in their product name.<br>
   <br>
   ![API Image](/images/adobe_contains.png)<br>&nbsp;
   <br>